SchematicHQ/schematic-go/api/docs/CreateBillingSubscriptionsRequestBody.md

 ### NewCreateBillingSubscriptionsRequestBody

-`func NewCreateBillingSubscriptionsRequestBody(customerExternalId string, expiredAt time.Time, productExternalIds []BillingProductPricing, status string, subscriptionExternalId string, totalPrice int32, ) *CreateBillingSubscriptionsRequestBody`
+`func NewCreateBillingSubscriptionsRequestBody(customerExternalId string, expiredAt time.Time, productExternalIds []BillingProductPricing, subscriptionExternalId string, totalPrice int32, ) *CreateBillingSubscriptionsRequestBody`

 NewCreateBillingSubscriptionsRequestBody instantiates a new CreateBillingSubscriptionsRequestBody object This constructor will assign default values to properties that have it defined,